Emerald Ash Borer

 Biology and importance

 The emerald ash borer is an invasive beetle that severely damages ash trees across North America.
-First found in Michigan in 2002, it has spread to other areas very rapidly (including Colorado), killing millions of ash trees in forests, cities, and neighborhoods.
+First found in Michigan in 2002, it has spread to other areas very rapidly (including Colorado and Oregon), killing millions of ash trees in forests, cities, and neighborhoods.
+EAB has not yet been detected in Montana, Utah, or Wyoming.

 What does the beetle look like?